Inhomogeneous graph trend filtering via a l2,0 cardinality penalty: Introduction

-Although many existing works~\cite{6494675,8347162,DBLP:journals/corr/ChenVSK15c,7208894,7117446,7605501,4526700} assumes the global smoothness on the graph signal, many real-world graph signals exhibit inhomogeneous levels of smoothness over the graph~\cite{8926407,pmlr-v38-wang15d,pmid21527005}.
-For example, in gene co-expression networks, gene expressions within a gene community tend to be homogeneous (i.e., having similar values), but the gene expression across the two communities can be highly different (i.e., inhomogeneous).
+Although many existing works~\cite{6494675,8347162,7208894,7117446,7605501,4526700} assume the global smoothness on the graph signal, many real-world graph signals exhibit inhomogeneous levels of smoothness over the graph~\cite{8926407,pmlr-v38-wang15d,pmid21527005}.
 In other words, there is a discontinuity in the first-order behaviour of the signal value across the graph, see Fig.~\ref{fig-toy}(a) for a toy illustration.
+As shown the signals within the communities are the same (homogeneous) but the signals between two communites are different (inhomogeneous).
+Such an ``intra-community homogeneous, inter-community inhomogeneous'' property indicates that the graph signals have large variations between different regions and have a small variation within regions (as shown in Fig.~\ref{fig-toy}a).